lakshitha1629/LSMS/README.md

 # LSMS
-Lecture schedule management system- It use full to schedule the timetable and lecture halls in UWU.
+Lecture schedule management system- It use full to schedule the timetable and lecture halls in UWU (Uva Wellassa University).

 LSMS will help to,
  1. View time tables.